 Most GQL queries are executed as real-time operations: results are returned to the client once execution is complete and are not stored on the server.
-Some operations — such as algorithm write modes, imports, and exports — run as background tasks instead, returning a task_id and persisting their results on the server.
-The system tracks both, providing commands to list and cancel running queries and to monitor, stop, or delete tasks.
+A few long-running operations run as background tasks instead, returning a task_id immediately while the work continues on the server.

 Lists all currently running queries across all connections.
 This command is never blocked by concurrency limits.